alejandrof192/AM1_Orbits/README.md

 - **`NBody_Problem`:** The primary purpose of this code is to simulate the dynamic behavior of an N-body system interacting gravitationally.
 This simulation is crucial for understanding and visualizing the orbits and complex interactions between celestial bodies, such as planets in a solar system or stars in a galaxy.
 The code provides a tool for studying the temporal evolution of a gravitationally interactive system.

+- **`ThreeRBP`:** The CR3BP code is designed for studying the dynamics of the Circular Restricted Three-Body Problem, providing derivatives, Lagrange points, and stability information.
+The Lagrange_points function calculates the positions of Lagrange points by solving equations derived from the CR3BP.
+The Stability_LP function assesses the stability of Lagrange points using the eigenvalues of the Jacobian matrix.

 ---

 In addition, you will find various milestones achieved throughout the course: